mikabohinen/nvim-nix/README.md

 - **Auto-formatters**: `:!black %` forces you to understand the underlying tooling
 - **Visual git tools**: command-line git + fugitive forces you to grok git
 - **Session managers**: `:mksession` covers 80% of use cases
+- **File managers**: netrw with proper configuration provides everything needed

 ## Architecture

 ### Three-Layer Approach

-nvim-nix employs a three-layer architecture that leverages the strengths of Nix, Vimscript, and Lua respectively.
+nvim.nix employs a three-layer architecture that leverages the strengths of Nix, Vimscript, and Lua respectively.
 Each language does what it is good at and no more:

 #### Nix Layer (Infrastructure)

-*"What should exist"*
+What should exist:

 - **Declarative Environment**: Packages, plugins, language servers, formatters
 - **Reproducible Systems**: Identical setups across machines and time